 Tennesseans for Student Success

 Tennesseans for Student Success is a statewide network of teachers, parents, community leaders, and volunteers dedicated to supporting, championing, and fighting for Tennessee’s students and their futures.
 We are committed to building on Tennessee’s historic gains in education.
-Having been named the fastest improving state in the nation in education, breaking ACT records, graduating more students on time, and offering early opportunities for success is just the beginning.
+Having been named the fastest-improving state in the nation in education, breaking ACT records, graduating more students on time, and offering early opportunities for success are just the beginning.
 We work every day to make sure today’s students are more prepared and have even more opportunities for success than those who graduated before them.
-Our organization’s efforts, including legislative advocacy, grassroots organizing, and engagement across the state, and issue advance to support high-quality public education systems across Tennessee.
+Our organization’s efforts include legislative advocacy, grassroots organizing, and engagement across the state, and issue advances to support high-quality public education systems across Tennessee.